alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/authenticate.md

   rpcUrl: RPC_URL,
 });

-// returns a `LitSessionSigsMap` instance if the authentication was sucessfull const authDetails = await litSigner.authenticate({
+// returns a `LitSessionSigsMap` instance if the authentication was successful const authDetails = await litSigner.authenticate({
   context: AUTH_METHOD,
 });